categories

 • • Windows Firewall: Windows Firewall might be blocking the incoming or outgoing request sent by TeamViewer.

-• • Third-Party antivirus: Your antivirus software may interrupt and restrict the connectivity process of TeamViewer resulting in the error message.
+• • Third-party Antivirus: Your antivirus software may interrupt and restrict the connectivity process of TeamViewer, resulting in the error message.

 • • Malware on the System: Malware on your computer may cause TeamViewer not to work as expected.
-Update your antivirus software, clean all malware from your system and try again.
+Update your antivirus software, clean all malware from your system, and try again.

 • • Different Versions of TeamViewer: Conflicting versions of TeamViewer can also create problems.
 Make sure both computers are running the same major version of TeamViewer to avoid unnecessary issues.